Our Unique Curriculum

 Our Programme of Study begins with the concrete use of Montessori Grammar Symbols and stories concerning each part of speech designed to inspire children and enable an understanding of grammar through experiential means.
 Study topics include:

 - Study of grammatical arrangements in other languages

 - National Curriculum Grammar expectations are also covered within this element of language

 Mathematics & Geometry

-Development and reinforcement of the groundwork in Mathematics continues into the Primary Curriculum.
-Again,the concrete to abstract method is employed using manipulative materials suited to each task.
+From an understanding of the decimal system enabled in Reception beginning with a concrete appreciation of quantities 0-10, then the associated symbol, then the combination of the two, teens and simple mathematical operations, Development and reinforcement of this groundwork in Mathematics continues into Year 1 and beyond.
+Again, the concrete to abstract method is employed using manipulative materials suited to each task with activities moving systematically from simple to more complex.
 A small selection of work is identified below.

 - Multiplication: development into long multiplication using complex apparatus, memorisation of multiplication facts, progress to abstract work with paper & pencil problems.